bspreston10/Macro-Regime-and-Allocation-Strategy-HMM/README.md

 To detect shifts in market conditions, we employed a Hidden Markov Model (HMM)—a statistical framework that assumes financial markets move through a sequence of hidden states or “regimes” (e.g., bull or bear markets), which can be inferred from observable data like returns and volatility.

 **An HMM is well-suited for this task because:**

 - It models the market as a probabilistic process, where each hidden state generates returns with its own statistical characteristics.
 - It captures time-dependent dynamics, learning how likely the market is to transition from one regime to another over time.

 **Model Configuration:**
-	- Number of Regimes: 3

 The Hidden Markov Model was trained to identify three distinct macroeconomic regimes based on the relationship between equities, bonds, and gold: